-If you're a student wondering about career options, or someone looking to switch fields, this roadmap is for you.
+If you're a student wondering about which tech field to pursue, or someone looking to switch fields, this roadmap is for you.
 I'm going to share exactly how you can go from a complete beginner to a job-ready designer in 12 months.
+This complete UI UX roadmap in Nepal shows how beginners can build skills, choose the right UI UX course in Nepal, and start a high-paying UI UX career in Nepal within 12 months.
 No fluff, just the real path I've seen work for hundreds of students.

 Before we dive into the roadmap, let me clear up what UI UX design actually is.
 I meet so many students who are confused about this.